Ahmad-Hazrati/PP1/README.md

 ## Testing

 - This site is checked for any potential error in different browers and in different screen sizes.
-- Google chrome lighthouse is used to check and generate a comprehensive report regarding the site's performance, accessibility, best practices and SEO with taking both mobile and desktop view into consideration and and all rated above 90%.
+- Google chrome lighthouse is used to check and generate a comprehensive report regarding the site's performance, accessibility, best practices and SEO with taking both mobile and desktop view into consideration.

 ![Home Page.
 Lighthouse Report](/assets/images/readme/lighthouse_report_home_page.png)
 ![Order Page.
 Lighthouse Report](/assets/images/readme/lighthouse_report_order_page.png)
 ![Response Page.
 Lighthouse Report](/assets/images/readme/lighthouse_report_response_page.png)

+---

 ### Validator Testing